 Lately, there has been a constant fear lurking around the AI landscape, which has raised several debates around the technology.
 A lot fear that AI may soon exceed human intelligence which has further given rise to a lot of fearmongers, who are rather misleading the society towards artificial intelligence.

-Until last few weeks, I never anticipated to be writing this article but now I hope to make sincere efforts in busting the fearmongers by descripting information which is far undercooked from what mainstream media might unfortunately be suggesting.
+Until last few weeks, I never anticipated to be writing this article, but now I hope to make sincere efforts in busting the fearmongers by describing information which is far undercooked from what mainstream media might, unfortunately, be suggesting.

 Artificial Intelligence has jumped from sci-fi movie plots into mainstream news headlines in just a few years of time.
 Why are we talking about it now?
 Multiple factors have converged to push AI to relevance.